Q & A

 - Rental units owned by a government agency.

-- Units leased by the Berkeley Housing Authority, or to tenants assisted under the Section 8 or the Shelter Plus Care Programs.
+- Units leased by the Berkeley Housing Authority or to tenants assisted under Section 8 or Shelter Plus Care Programs.

 - Rental units constructed after June 30, 1980, provided such units were not created by rehabilitation or conversion.

-- Single family residences re-rented on or after January 1, 1996, unless: (1) the landlord evicted the prior tenant for owner-occupancy or by changing the terms of tenancy; (2) the landlord receives a financial contribution from a public entity in exchange for reducing the rent; or (3) the unit contains serious, cited code violations that have been outstanding for at least 6 months.
+- Single-family residences re-rented on or after January 1, 1996, unless: (1) the landlord evicted the prior tenant for owner-occupancy or by changing the terms of tenancy; (2) the landlord receives a financial contribution from a public entity in exchange for reducing the rent; or (3) the unit contains serious, cited code violations that have been outstanding for at least six months.
 (See Regulation 508.)

 The following properties are EXEMPT from BOTH rent stabilization and good cause for eviction requirements.

-- Units rented primarily to transient guests for less than 14 consecutive days and subject to the hotel tax are subject to the Short Term Rental oridinance and not the Rent Stablization Ordinance.
+- Units rented primarily to transient guests for less than 14 consecutive days and subject to the hotel tax are subject to the Short Term Rental ordinance and not the Rent Stabilization Ordinance.

 - Accessory Dwelling Unit (ADU) parcels in which the owner of record of at least 50% lives in one of the units as their primary residence.
-There are certain AUDs that are subject to the Rent Stablization Ordinance and it is important to check those laws before proceeding with renting your ADU.
+There are certain ADUs that are subject to the Rent Stabilization Ordinance and it is important to check those laws before proceeding with renting your ADU.